Anti Patterns

 Poor evaluation

-Teams on 0.0.* versions
+Teams couldn't update without breaking changes on 0.0.* versions

-One team built POC with LangChain,
+One team built POC with LangChain, couldn't update without major code changes

-cause unpredictable failures
+Syntax errors in framework scripts cause unpredictable failures

-by 25% on average
+Direct API calls outperform LangChain by 25% on average

-Frameworks add and harder to manage
+Frameworks add layers that make systems slower and harder to manage

-due to complex state handling
+Multi-step task failures due to complex state handling

-When frameworks fail, you debug
+When frameworks fail, you debug framework code instead of your logic

-Framework updates modify , breaking performance
+Framework updates modify starter prompts without notice, breaking performance

-rather than simplifies
+Excessive abstraction obscures rather than simplifies